Proven-Paradox/shaper-system/Handbook.md

 * Props to illustrate circumstances on the battlefield

 > Here’s a cheap one: those plastic rings around bottled drinks can be removed and used as markers

-### Contact/Social Media
-If you want to get in contact with me, you can email me at ProvenParadox@gmail.com, find me on Mastodon at @Proven_Paradox@mastodon.gamedev.place, or join the S3 Discord: [Link](https://discord.gg/ubefmR2bNh).

 ------------
 # Chapter 1: How to Play